Miles of Smiles

 On Saturday, I was Run Director at parkrun.
 It wasn’t too busy (600+ runners), which was good as Stu was out doing a long bike ride, so I needed to manage the event on my own.
 We had a longer finish funnel this week, which meant that there weren’t problems with runners backing up and we didn’t need to manage two (or more) queues.
 I then had some help from Kate to process the results.
 The temperamental scanners worked first time and because of our lovely new finish tokens, there weren’t too many names on the manual entry list.

-I had hoped to get out for this week’s RR10, but I spend yesterday at a work conference in Bristol, and didn’t get back in time to be able to run which was a shame, and I have loads to do tonight ahead of another conference tomorrow, so I’m having an evening at home.
+I had hoped to get out for this week’s RR10, but I spent yesterday at a work conference in Bristol, and didn’t get back in time to be able to run which was a shame, and I have loads to do tonight ahead of another conference tomorrow, so I’m having an evening at home.
 Maybe if I’m lucky I’ll get to do Medina parkrun (Isle of Wight) on Saturday morning.

 What are your plans for this weekend?